 But these events are also a good way to build up your portfolio of positive online customer reviews.
-You can tackle this in three different ways:
+You can, for example:

-- ask for reviews during the event — arm a few interns or junior levels with tablets, and get them to work!
+✔ ask for reviews during the event — arm a few interns or junior levels with tablets, and get them to work!
 They can mingle with your customers during event breaks (or the cocktail hour), collecting reviews on the spot.
-Make sure they don’t harangue people and make this as frictionless as possible by having example customer reviews on hand for inspiration.
-Guests that express a desire to leave a longer review (for example, on G2 or Capterra) can be contacted at a later date and guided through the process.
+Guests who express a desire to leave a longer review (for example, on G2 or Capterra) can be contacted later and guided through the process.

-Don’t forget that your marketing team could (and should) make the most out of any event you organise — get the real bang for your buck if you’re already pulling all the stops.
+Don’t forget that your marketing team could (and should) make the most out of any event you organize.
 Use it to demonstrate new products and services, collect voice-of-customer data, get some surveying done, or collect customer testimonials (in addition to reviews).